Kehilah (Religious School)

 We approach learning from several different angles:

-• Social, Emotional and Spiritual Learning (SESL), or “Social Emotional Learning,” is the process through which children and adults understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.
-Adding Spiritual Learning to the mix helps learners develop social relationships that are embedded with Jewish values.
-We seek to create Jewish learning that nurtures the soul, honors spiritual curiosity and is relevant to their lives.
+• Social, Emotional and Spiritual Learning (SESL), or Social Emotional Learning, is the process through which children and adults understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.
+We add Spiritual Learning to the mix to help learners develop social relationships that are embedded with Jewish values.

 To learn more, email Director of Education Alexa Cohen, or call her at 203-335-5058.